Reverse Mortgages: Avoiding a Reversal of Fortune

 - Ask the Right Questions About the Proposed Investment Strategy.
 Reverse mortgages can be an extremely costly way to fund an investment.
 Before you obtain a reverse mortgage for investment purposes, make sure you understand both the terms of the loan AND the terms of the investment.
 What fees must you pay, directly or indirectly, for the reverse mortgage?
 What are the costs and fees associated with buying the investment?
 With selling it?
 How easy will it be to get your money out if you need it suddenly?
 Does the investment have a long surrender or lock-up period?
 What is the potential downside?
 Is it marketed and sold by the same person or entity that is offering the reverse mortgage?
 How is the reverse mortgage broker compensated?
 How is the seller of the investment compensated?

 The Bottom Line

 Home equity is often a homeowner's most valuable asset, and most precious source of retirement security.
 Reverse mortgages can be a useful tool for certain older Americans who might otherwise face losing their homes.
-But for anyone else, they are an expensive option that may prematurely deplete your home equity.
-Homeowners should consider all the risks and explore all of their options before taking out a reverse mortgage, and even then, should use the loan funds wisely.
+But homeowners should consider all the risks and explore all of their options before taking out a reverse mortgage, and even then, should use the loan funds wisely.